Liting-Zhou/CS5520_final_project/README.md

 - customize assets to see the total result, but cannot save
 - convert currencies

-Fake user "User1" can use these functions (authentication not implemented):
+Fake user "User1" can use these functions (authentication not yet implemented):

 - customize list of interested currencies and save
 - customize assets to see the total result, and save